 Hundreds of people participated from all over the state.
 Similar to the 251 Club, all you had to do was get your passport stamped and it was all honor system.
 We had prizes for adults, teens, kids, librarians and a wild card.
 Local businesses gave us donations for prizes (thank you Morse Farm!
 Green Mountain Coffee!
 Ben & Jerry's!) and of course we gave away plenty of books.

 We encouraged people to share their experiences on facebook and many did.
 Everyone who participated got a certificate as an official library ambassador.
 Because of course, to me, that's what it's all about.
 A library is a public space, for the entire public.
 Sure there's probably a clean bathroom and maybe a comfy chair, but public libraries are also places you can go where you can learn about whatever YOU want, where no one is trying to sell you something.
 Even though I've been working in libraries since the 90s I used to be a little shy talking to librarians when I'd walk in visiting.
 50+ libraries later I learned that they're often MORE than excited to share their space, their stories, and what makes their community special, with someone else who wants to know about it.
 Libraries are a central part to having a democracy—how can you know how to vote if you don't have access to unbiased information—in an increasingly complex world.
+And as we've recently learned "Visiting the library is the most common cultural activity Americans engage in"

 Made with Keynote Extractor.